project-serum/serum-dex/docs/lockups.md

 This of course begs the question, who approves the whitelist?
 The **Lockup** program doesn't care.
-There simply exists an **authority** key that can, for example, be a democratic multisig, a single admin, or the program itself (in which case the authority ceases to exist).
-Whoever controls that key controls the whitelist.
+There simply exists an **authority** key that can, for example, be a democratic multisig, a single admin, or the zero address--in which case the authority ceases to exist, as the program will reject transactions signing from that address.
+Although the **authority** can never move a **Vesting** account's funds,  whoever controls the **authority** key controls the whitelist.
 So when using the **Lockup** program, one should always be cognizant of it's whitelist governance, which ultimately anchors one's trust in the program, if any at all.